 Your automation can send out a custom message that combines information from both previous Airtable records referenced in this automation(by either the trigger or previous actions), emojis, rich text, and plain text.
 To insert static text, such as a single email, enter the text you'd like directly into the input.

 You can click the blue and white plus-sign to add dynamic values from the triggering record, or any previous actions.
 Additionally, you can access more any record's values by clicking on the "Field values" drop-down arrow.

 You may email any number of collaborators with verified emails, or, depending on your plan, a set number of other unique email addresses (non-collaborators) per day.
 You'll see this denoted at the top of the send email action.

-To see an example of how you can format linked records fields in an email as either a list, or a grid, see this article.
+To see an example of how you can format your records as either a list or a grid, particularly helpful for linked records, in an email see this article.

 By clicking on the "Show more options" drop-down arrow, you will have the ability to customize four additional parts of the automatic email you send out, which includes "CC", "BCC", "From name", and "Reply to".
 It's a good idea to BCC your own email address.
 You can remove your email address after the automation is confirmed to be sending the email correctly.

 The "From name" field allows you to add a custom name such as your company rather than your email address on the email receiver's end.
 It's worth noting that there will still be some "via Airtable" tags visible in the email.

 First, confirm that the "To", "Subject", and "Message" fields are filled in.
 You will then see the "Preview email" button become clickable next to the "Run test" button in the lower left-hand corner of the "Send an email" action's setup menu.